Admissions

 • Medical Terminology is highly recommended

 NOTE: We do not accept test credits (example: AP, IB, CLEP) in lieu of prerequisite requirements.
+All required labs must be completed in-person

 The Academic Worksheet can be a helpful tool in preparation for your application.
 You are welcome to email the completed worksheet to your admissions counselor for feedback.